AhmadHamze/hugo-toha-source/content/posts/AI/qdrant_chatbot/index.md

 #### Hugging Face Inference API

-The current code needs the `sentence_transformers` library to work, all what it does is loading the `all-MiniLM-L6-v2` model and embedding the user's question.
+The current code needs the `sentence_transformers` library to work, all it does is load the `all-MiniLM-L6-v2` model and embed the user's question.

 `sentence_transformers` is a huge library that depends on other libraries as well, installing it increases the size of the Docker image significantly.

 > I created a docker image containing `sentence_transformers`, `openai`, and `datasets` libraries, the image size was around 6.1 GB!

-We can avoid this quite easily by using the [Hugging Face Inference API](https://huggingface.co/docs/api-inference/index) to embed the user's question.
+We can avoid this easily by using the [Hugging Face Inference API](https://huggingface.co/docs/api-inference/index) to embed the user's question.

 On Hugging Face, go to **Settings** > **Access Tokens** and create a new token with the `READ` permission, you can use this key to connect to the Inference API.